 As required by SEC Rule 13a-15(b), the Allergan plc carried out an evaluation, under the supervision and with the participation of Allergan plc's management, including Allergan plc's Principal Executive Officer and Principal Financial Officer, of the effectiveness of the design and operation of Allergan plc's disclosure controls and procedures as of the end of the period covered by this annual report.
+Based on this evaluation Allergan plc's Principal Executive Officer and Principal plc's disclosure controls and procedures as of the annual report.
 Based on this evaluation Allergan plc's Principal Executive Officer and Principal Financial Officer concluded that Allergan plc's disclosure controls and procedures were effective at the reasonable assurance level as of December 31, 2017.